Skip to content

 Decoupled Search Grounding (DSG) is a workload-conditional pattern, not a universal default.
 It pays off when three conditions hold together:

-1. Strict output contracts are non-negotiable — the downstream consumer is a typed JSON schema, a function call, or a UI that breaks on prose drift.
-Native search grounding can trigger Search-Induced Verbosity that violates these contracts; the OpenAI Responses API web-search tool is documented to "cut content mid-output and break the JSON by ending abruptly mid-string" when paired with strict structured outputs (OpenAI community), and Gemini 3 requires explicit steering to suppress the conversational tone its grounding tool produces (Google Developers Blog).
+1. Strict output contracts are non-negotiable.
+The downstream consumer is a typed JSON schema, a function call, or a UI that breaks on prose drift.
+Native search grounding can trigger Search-Induced Verbosity that violates these contracts.
+The OpenAI Responses API web-search tool is documented to "cut content mid-output and break the JSON by ending abruptly mid-string" when paired with strict structured outputs (OpenAI community), and Gemini 3 needs explicit steering to suppress the conversational tone its grounding tool produces (Google Developers Blog).

 2. The query mix is cacheable.
-Boateng et al. report a 99.4% warm-cache hit rate and 68% lower latency on their production e-commerce workload — but agentic tool calls with strong per-turn context dependence run closer to 5–15% cache hit rates in practice (LangChain forum).
+Boateng et al. report a 99.4% warm-cache hit rate and 68% lower latency on their production e-commerce workload.
+But agentic tool calls with strong per-turn context dependence run closer to 5 to 15% cache hit rates in practice (LangChain forum).
 DSG's cost wins follow the cache hit rate, not the architecture.

-When all three hold, the paper measures 86.1% accuracy on SimpleQA versus 87.7% for native search — a 1.6-point drop bought for 91% lower search cost, and on the e-commerce workload accuracy matches native while search cost falls by over 98% (Boateng et al.).
+When all three hold, the paper measures 86.1% accuracy on SimpleQA versus 87.7% for native search.
+That is a 1.6-point drop bought for 91% lower search cost.
+On the e-commerce workload, accuracy matches native while search cost falls by over 98% (Boateng et al.).
 When any one fails, native search grounding is the cheaper default.

 DSG turns each axis that native search bundles into a separately tunable control.
 The boundary is an MCP-compatible gateway sitting between the agent and the search providers (Boateng et al.):